Table of Contents Show

 The former typically has less restrictive rules regarding renting, with some placing a complete ban while others limit the amount of time.
 It’s also likely to take longer to purchase a co-op since you’ll have to receive the board’s approval.
 Even if you’re willing to bear this hindrance, the extra time means a more extended closing date and a delay in rental payments.

 Delving deeper, you’ll find one, and two-bedroom units are more accessible to rent than three-bedroom condos.
 Three-bedroom units tend to be in the same competitive league as single-family homes.
 If you choose a studio, your unit may be vacant for an extended time since the tenant may leave for a bigger apartment.

 The BuildingThe Building

 Always see the property for yourself, even virtually, before you buy.
 If you’re purchasing a condo, get in touch with the building’s management to learn about what changes are coming up in the future.
-If you can, get a copy of the building subletting policy and leasing application.
+Get a copy of the building subletting policy and leasing application if possible.
 Check it to see what fees you might be responsible for paying.
 Some buildings even offer tax abatements or temporary tax reductions.